-The report of the Minister of Justice upon the state of crime in France for 1856 has just been presented, from which I extract a few melancholy facts that may not, however, be without instruction to the reader.
-During the aforesaid twelve months, there were 4189 suicides, of which 1028 were women; 8605 accidental deaths, and 1325 sudden deaths, but from natural causes. crimes proved were-assassination, 202; murder, 95 (I confess not to know the difference between the two); poisoning, 30; parricide, 13; infanticide, 190; wounds, followed by death, without intent, 76; other serious blows and wounds, 62; blows and wounds envers un ascendant, 54; rebellion, or serious violence towards functionaries, 23; rape, or assaults with intent on adults, 181; rape, or assault with intent on children, 650; false witness and subornation, 45; false money, 38; various forgeries, 499; robberies, 1886; incendiaries, 206; fraudulent bankruptcies, 117; and other crimes, 148; total, 4535.
+The report of the Minister of Justice upon the state of crime in France for 1856 has just been presented, from which I extract a few melancholy facts that may not, sented the opinions of Algeria and the colonics.
+None however, be without instruction to the reader.
+During the of the protectionist papers have yet published the letter, aforesaid twelve months, there were 4189 suicides, of which 1028 were women; 8605 accidental deaths, and 1325 sudden deaths, but from natural causes.
+The subjects discover that "parere, e non essere, e crimes proved were-assassination, 202; murder, 95 (I come filare e non tessere."
+A letter in the Cologne crimes proved were-assassination, 202; murder, 95 (I confess not to know the difference between the two); poisoning, 30; parricide, 13; infanticide, 190; wounds, followed by death, without intent, 76; other serious blows and wounds, 62; blows and wounds envers un ascendant, 54; rebellion, or serious violence towards functionaries, 23; rape, or assaults with intent on adults, 181; rape, or assault with intent on children, 650; false witness and subornation, 45; false money, 38; various are remote contingencies, but not impossibilities, your forgeries, 499; robberies, 1886; incendiaries, 206; readers can well understand how great is the fear and fraudulent bankruptcies, 117; and other crimes, 148; total, 4535.
 The punishments awarded in 1856 were, death, 46, of whom 17 were executed; hard labour for life, 248; hard labour for stated periods, 1051; solitary confinement, 971; banishment, 1; imprisonment, 2221; fined, 6; children sent to penitentiaries, 24; total, 4568.
 There is a discrepancy between these two totals, which may probably arise from rest being left from the preceding year.
-I now pass to the second order of crimes, or misdemeanours-ddlits.
+I now pass to the second order of crimes, or misdemeanours-délits.
 The total number accused in 1856 was 225,561, of whom 21,737 were acquitted, or, being children, were sent to their parents; 89,543 imprisoned, and 114,281 were fined.
-The category of crime is as follows, leaving-aside-the-acquittals: Escaped convicts, or from surveillance, 8896; vagabondage, 6183; mendicity, 4721; rebellion, 2481; out-rages and violence towards public functionaries, 6665; against decency, '2858; defamation, insults, and cla-morous denouncings, 8297; simple theft, 86,848; simple more the branches of commercial liberty in our colony.
-There is one of the important points of transformation of the colony.
-The more Algeria reduces her prohibi-tive system, which cripples the importation of foreign goods, as well also as the exportation of her products, and diminishes the privileges of her internal trade, which are injurious to public interests, the more will she out authority, 176; unlicensed opening of wine and coffee shops, 392: manufacture and possession of arms and powder, 392; violation of game-laws, 20,843; penal offences and marauding, 951; smuggling, 2389; using postage-stamps that have already served, 3970; other postal offences, 152; offences against forest laws, 42,688; offfences against carrying laws, 1836; other offences unspecified, 8112.
+The category Escaped convicts, or from surveillance, 8896; vagabondage, 6183; mendicity, 4721; rebellion, 2481; outrages and violence towards public functionaries, 6665; political economy.
+We desire to see extended more and offences to religion and outrages towards its ministers, more the branches of commercial liberty in our colony.
+122; voluntary blows and wounds, 10,565; offences There is one of the important points of transformation of the colony.
+The more Algeria reduces her prohibi-more denouncings, 8297; simple theft, 86,848; simple tive system, which cripples the importation of foreign bankruptey, 594; cheating, 2519; abuse of confidence, goods, as well also as the exportation of her products, 2009; deception as to quality of goods sold, false to execute a sentence signed by either of the present and diminishes the privileges of her internal trade, weights and measures, 10,780; destruction of crops, incompetent powers would give rise to singular compli-which are injurious to public interests, the more will she trees, enclosures, and animals, 1148; political offences, cations.

+attract wealth and emigrants.
+Let commercial freedom | 518; hawking and distribution of printed matter without authority, 176; unlicensed opening of wine and coffee shops, 392: manufacture and possession of arms and powder, 392; violation of game-laws, 20,843; penal offences and marauding, 951; smuggling, 2389; using postage-stamps that have already served, 3970; other postal offences, 152; offences against forest laws, 42,688; offfences against carrying laws, 1836; other offences unspecified, 8112.